-The post-COVID outshows were so popular that we’ve decided to make that our default arrangement.
+The post-COVID outshows were so popular that we’ve try for them (but not in La Nina times!)

 Historically audience numbers drop significantly for winter, probably because it’s cold and dark and people are more reluctant to come out.
 As a result for winters (June/July/early August) our plans will be by preference to go with artists who can do a weekend afternoon show, when it’s warmer in the hall and people will be more likely to come out.

 A significant number of people in the valley are tree changers from Sydney and some of us go to festivals regularly.
 Music tastes are eclectic and we’re open to most things.
 We’re obviously older and a bit different to your archetypal, city audience, but we still like a good time and the chance to dance around a bit.